• BLOG •

 We were lucky enough to have a herd of Manatees float under our boat along the way.

 Before heading back we searched for a good happy hour.
 The Seafood Shack it was.
 What a great find!
 The food was excellent, as were the drinks.
-Monday is Rumday!
+And turns out, Monday is Rumday!

 We rented our house from Island Real Estate.
 They were super nice and helpful and the house was really clean.
 The prices listed on their site do not include the fees and taxes so they do cost more than your first impression.
 But we loved our house, particularly the yard.
-I highly recommend a pool if you have kids!
+I highly recommend getting one with a pool especially if you have kids!

 Surprisingly there are not many places to eat ON the water.
 We went to the "Sandbar" the first night because we arrived late.
 The meal was fine but the location was the reason to go.
 We went back during the day for a drink and I don't recommend that.
 I had the worst Pina Colada I've ever had, but I would go for lunch or a light dinner.
 It's a bit crowded but they don't blast the touristy music, and the people that work there are super nice (I loved our waiter Thaddeus!) and again, the location is what it is all about.